 In the save dialog (which can be opened with a double click into the 'name' field), you can manually enter a template instead of a normal filename, for example:

-The string between angle brackets will be replaced by the current date and time when actually creating the file, as explained for the 'stream log' (in fact, such name templates can be used in a few other places too).
+The string between angle brackets will be replaced by the current date and time when actually creating the file, as explained for the 'stream log' (in fact, such name templates can be used for the audio recorder, and in a few other places too).
 When creating a file on January 16, 2015 at 19:30 UTC, the example shown above would create a file named

-This feature may save (sic!) a few seconds when in a hurry to save a new file :o) .
+This feature saves a few seconds (time not wasted in a stupid fileselector box) when in a hurry to record a new file.
 The same applies to the triggered audio recorder, which in fact uses the same filename (or its template) as described above for normal audio logging.

 While saving the audio stream in a wave file, the progress button will tell you how many kBytes are already written to the file.
 Be careful not to run out of disk space while logging, because Windows may crash in that case.
 If this is an issue, use a different partition of even a different harddisk to record wave files.